Septic Genie Installation Videos

 Some important information!

-In regions where temperatures fall below freezing, take these additional steps:
+In regions where temperatures fall below freezing, we strongly recommend you take these additional steps:

 Air pump placement:

-- If possible, install the air pump indoors in an area where temperatures stay above freezing.
+- If possible, install the air pump indoors in an area where temperatures stay above 40°F (for example, your basement or crawlspace, a garage or other outbuilding).

 Insulate the air lines:

 - Dig an 8 to 12 inch deep trench from your air pump to the septic tank.
-Bury the air pipes in this trench.
-This will help protect it from freezing temperatures.
+Bury the insulated air pipes in this trench.

 - Put pipe insulation on all 1/2 inch PVC air pipes running outdoors from the air pump to the septic tank or riser.